a25patel/data-structures/assessments/js-expressions/writing_javascript_expressions.md

 * type: code-snippet
 * language: javascript
 * id: 5ccf27ee-dc12-4fe0-9271-386fded7b068
-* title: String Concatenation
+* title: String Concatenation and Loops

 ### !question

-Using a single numerical variable in a loop, `console.log` this classic song:
+Using a single numerical variable in a loop, choose between `var`, `let` and `const`, for the variables below, then `console.log` this classic song:
 ```
 On the 1st day of Christmas my true love gave to me, a partridge in a pear tree.
 On the 2nd day of Christmas my true love gave to me, two turtle doves and a partridge in a pear tree.